-This article tries to describe some of the weird electrical faults you can find on vehicles and how you may be able to fix them…
+Do you have an electrical fault on your vehicle.
+If you do, it can sometimes be difficult to find.
+This is due to the number of wires, connections and electronics in modern vehicles.
+This article sets out to describe some of the weird electrical faults you can find, the causes, and how you may be able to fix them…

 Topics: